twa127/PiHomeHVAC/README.md

 Version 3.12 Enable multiple relays controllers to be attached to a single sensor being used for 'Frost Control'.
 Add initial support for ZigBee sensors using MQTT and Zigbee2MQTT.

 Version 3.13 Change to Min/Max graph process to use a table to hold daily minimum and maximum vales for all sensors set to procuce a graph (rather than a csv file).

+Version 3.14 New Feature, 'One Shot Boost' boost will terminate once the target temperature is reached.

 ## Setup: